Attack and Dethrone Time

 This part is just my own axe to grind.
 “Early to bed, early to rise” has transcended aphorism in American society and become pure cultural moralizing.
 I write now as an explicit “night person,” which isn’t even really a phrase, a testament to how thoroughly the moral ideal of being a “morning person” has saturated our culture.
 Too long have we night people suffered under the yoke of morning people!
 I reject your early workouts and breakfast meetings.
 There is no morality to the morning or the evening; they are not even stable concepts, as anyone who has lived through 3 PM in January in Boston can attest, when evening falls well before happy hour.
 (Happy hour is illegal in Massachusetts—another victim of temporal morality.)

 But: the answer is not in a return to some agrarian temporal ideal.
 This is not Pilgrim at Tinker Creek.
 Yet: through our circadian rhythms we seem yoked to the sun as a master clock above all others.
 Is it though?
-Chronobiology may not be deterministic; as John Durham Peters writes, “the human sense of unified time is a post-hoc production,” the impossibly complex coordination of multiple discrete biological timekeeping systems, from neurological transmitters to gut flora to phases of hormonal production.3 I suggest that the coordination of these chronobiological systems provides not yet another master clock but rather a model for temporality and its synchronization beyond only the sun.
-After all, the lesson I take from the sun is not that its circulations are stable.
-Perhaps they are if only only ever stays in one place.
-But we are constantly moving, aren’t we?
-(Literally and metaphorically?)
-This is about a time that rejects capitalism’s totality and the lie of the sun’s permanence in favor of a renewed appreciation for and centering of embodied perceptions of time.
+Chronobiology may not be deterministic; as John Durham Peters writes, “the human sense of unified time is a post-hoc production,” the impossibly complex coordination of multiple discrete biological timekeeping systems, from neurological transmitters to gut flora to phases of hormonal production.

 That I would have liked to make this post much longer, to have shown more of my work, to have done more thinking.
 And of course the point of blogging is to give space to half-formed ideas and sketch out shitposts.
 But in a very real sense I don’t have the time—these questions are theoretically tangential to the main grist of my dissertation, to the #brand I have begun to carve out for myself as a scholar, which in turn demands a certain amount of ruthless consistency (another lesson we have learned from time).
 In abolishing time I want to create a world where no one lacks for time, because the concept of running out of it holds no meaning.
 Sure, we can’t outrun the ultimate clock of death.
 But can we organize our world around a different set of rhythms such that death, when it comes, is less an irruption of the time we wished we had and more the cadence on a melody well-played?